 What Causes Hyperactivity?

 Hyperactivity can be caused by mental and physical disorders.
-The most common causes for hyperactivity are:
+The

 - brain disorders

 - nervous system disorders